 Type 2 diabetes is the most common form of diabetes.
-It is a mostly preventable condition which is caused by the hormone insulin no longer working as it should, or no longer being produced at all, by your body.
-This article will focus on the common treatments of Type 2 diabetes, if you would like to know more about the condition overall you can read our in-depth article.
+It is a mostly preventable condition caused by the hormone called insulin no longer working as it should, or no longer being produced at all.
+This article will focus on the common treatments of Type 2 diabetes.
+If you would like to know more about the condition overall you can read our in-depth article.
 We also have some information on other common medical conditions on our website.

 The main aim of all treatment for Type 2 diabetes is to help control blood glucose levels.
-This is because blood sugar levels which are not controlled can increase the risk of severe health complications.
-One of the risk factors for type 2 diabetes is being overweight; therefore, some of the treatments may have the aim of weight loss/management.
+This is because blood sugar levels that are not controlled can increase the risk of severe health complications.
+One of the risk factors for Type 2 diabetes is being overweight.
+Therefore, some of the treatments may have the aim of weight loss/management.

 Types of Type 2 Treatment